Nissan Diesel C-series: Lineup

-Second Generation
+Second generation (1979-1990)

 Arriving in 1979, the new C-series originally had round headlamps.
 In 1983 the model received a facelift, changing to square headlamps.
 This was also when the name was changed to Resona in Japan (short for "resonate"), although Nissan Diesel reverted to using the C-series name in 1986.
 The second generation was available with inline-six PE6 and GD6 diesels (also available turbocharged), as well as the naturally aspirated V8 (RE8 and RF8) and V10 (RE10) diesels.
 In New Zealand, the 14-liter GD6T-powered machines were marketed as the "Nissan Diesel Shogun."